-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-The cost of raising a child is high.
-From soccer programs, and meals every day to school tuition for college or university, parents are faced with countless expenses when it comes to their children.
-Luckily, the Canadian Government recognizes the financial stress faced by parents when it comes to raising children.
-There are many family tax benefits, credits and deductions parents can apply for to help offset the costs of raising children.
+Luckily, the Canadian government recognizes the financial stress faced by parents when it comes to raising kids and offers many family tax benefits, and credits and deductions parents can apply for to help offset these costs of raising children.

-Federal Family Tax Benefit
+Federal Family Tax Benefits For Parents

 The Canada Child Benefit